Char Kway Teow (with Prawns)

 6. Add fresh noodles (rinsed once gently and drained).
 Toss well on high quickly

-7. Add beaten egg, to one side of the wok.
+7. Add beaten egg to one side of the wok.
 After setting for 30 seconds, scramble and fry.
-Add bean sprout and toss again.
+Add bean sprouts and toss again.

 8. Immediately add the sauces and paste.

-9. Mix well, till sauces are evenly distributed and noodles are heated through.
+9. Mix well, till the sauces are evenly distributed and the noodles are heated through.
 Toss the wok to get some flaming action for added flavor.

 10. Add chopped chives and serve hot.
 I like to serve with some flash-fried Asian String Beans on the side, as well as fried egg!

-• For me, fresh prawns or seafood is a must in this recipe.
-If you are using prawns that have been frozen and thawed – to make your prawns super succulent like Chinese restaurants, put them in a big bowl of ice-cold water with a Tablespoon of sugar, 1 tsp salt, and 1 tsp baking soda.
+• For me, fresh prawns or seafood are a must in this recipe.
+If you are using prawns that have been frozen and thawed, to make your prawns super succulent like Chinese restaurants, put them in a big bowl of ice-cold water with a Tablespoon of sugar, 1 tsp salt, and 1 tsp baking soda.

 • Dried Kway Teow Noodles are available more easily, although they may be thinner than the fresh variety.
 If using dried, soak in cool water (not hot) for 1 hour.
 Drain well and use.
 Soaking in hot water will cause noodles to become mushy.

-• If you can not find Chinese chives, spring onion green may be used.
+• If you can not find Chinese chives, spring onion greens may be used.

 • The staple hawkers/ street vendors make this with the prawns quite fresh but still bland in taste for some.
-I like to add the simple additional marinade to boost the flavor.
+I like to add a simple additional marinade to boost the flavor.

 • I love the flavor fresh and hot from the wok.
 I do not recommend reheating this dish.